 0.25W - body: 2.3mm diameter x 6.35mm length.
 Leadouts: 0.6mm diameter x 35mm length

 0.5W - body: 3.5mm diameter x 10mm length.
 Leadouts: 0.8mm diameter x 35mm length

 1W - body: 6mm diameter x 15mm length.
 Leadouts: 1mm diameter x 35mm length

 2W - body: 8mm diameter x 18mm length.
 Leadouts: 1.15mm diameter x 35mm length

 If you are looking for a specific value, we have added a RESISTOR FILTER to speed your search up.

 Allen Bradley RESISTORS special treatment method

-As stated Allen Bradley resistors are carbon composite, being made of organic material they do have the tendency to absorb water from the atmosphere.
-This absorption can increase the actual resistance of the component, hence the slightly higher than normal tolerance published on this page.
-To fix this simply remove the water from the component and seal it.
-The best method is to place the resistor/s on a baking tray, set your oven to 80 degrees centigrade and leave in the oven for 8 hours.
-The secret is to remove the moisture slowly if you rush it it will become noisy in the circuit.
-Once cooked seal the body of the component in Shellack (preferably the flakes) to stop any further water absorption.
-At the end of this procedure, you will have much lower noise, more closely tolerance resistors.
+As stated, Allen Bradley resistors are carbon composite.
+Being made of organic material, they do have the tendency to absorb water from the atmosphere.
+This absorption can increase the actual resistance of the component, hence the slightly higher-than-normal tolerance published on this page.
+To fix this, remove the water from the component and seal it.
+The best method is to place the resistor/s on a baking tray, set your oven to 80 degrees centigrade and leave it in the oven for 8 hours.
+The secret is to remove the moisture slowly.
+If you rush, it will become noisy in the circuit.
+Once cooked, seal the body of the component in Shellack (preferably the flakes) to stop further water absorption.
+At the end of this procedure, you will have much lower noise and more closely tolerant resistors.
 Special thanks to Colin Cornish for this excellent tip.